bunnybiubiu/RAG_diversity/README.md

 The evaluation result details are stored in "wmd", "bleu" and "tf-idf" folders.

-Besides, the extracted evaluation summarization are stored in "k-summary.txt" and "th.summary.t]xt".
+Besides, the extracted evaluation summarization are stored in "k-summary.txt" and "th-summary.txt".

 ### About Selection of Datapoints